mlazarz/MaxentDataPreparationTutorial/README.md

 #### Distribution map

 The next output is the report map showing the distribution surface and input training coordinates from our .csv file of Bicknell's Thrush.
-The white squares are the coordinates of occurrence and the cooler colors indicate unsuitable habitat and the warm colors indicate highly suitable habitat.
+The white squares are the coordinates of occurrence and the cooler colors indicate lesser suitable habitat and the warm colors indicate higher suitable habitat.
 This prediction of distribution is on a 0 to 1 scale.
-The next main section will show how to import an output .asc file into ArcGIS for cleaner display.
+Knowing the geography of Vermont and New Hampshire helps with interpretation of this figure.
+We see that the highly suitable habitat is in the alpine areas of the White Mountain in New Hampshire and the Green Mountains in Vermont.
+The next main section will show how to import the output .asc file into ArcGIS for cleaner display and gives the user the ability to investigate the spatial distribution of suitable habitat.

 ![mapout](Images/mapout.JPG)